 - A minimal fee to those prepping to take their Master’s Licensure Exam.

-We offer Code Update trainings that can count for up to 15 hours of Continuing Education credit hours toward Journeyman or Master License renewal.
+We offer code update trainings that can count for up to 15 hours of Continuing Education credit hours toward Journeyman or Master License renewal.
 Our offerings are listed on the Division of Fire Safety Licensing Education Master Approved List.

-Our Commitment to Vermont
+We’re committed to Vermont

 Vermont Tech will work with apprentices, community members, Employer Sponsors, and Vermont Department of Labor staff to ensure we continue to meet the needs of the electrical and plumbing trade.
 Should you have any questions about the Apprenticeship Program, please contact the Program Coordinator, Sarah Ballou, by calling 802-728-1680 or by emailing email@example.com.